Menu

 What if I don’t notice behavioral changes in my baby after I say a sound?

 If your baby is not responding to one or more of the six sounds, contact your pediatric audiologist right away to problem-solve the situation.
-There could be an issue with your baby’s hearing technology, or your baby’s doorway/hearing may have changed.
+There could be an issue with your baby’s hearing technology, or your baby’s hearing may have changed.
 It is extremely important that auditory information reaches your baby’s brain to activate and grow critical neural connections, so any problem needs to be analyzed and treated right away.

 Now that you’ve learned the ins and outs of listening checks, put it into practice in your day-to-day LSL routine!
-Download our Daily Listening Checks handout to keep as a helpful resource and quick reminder of the Ling Six sounds!
+Download our Daily Listening Checks handout to keep as a helpful resource and quick reminder of the Ling 6 sounds!

 Related Resources